-To minimize COVID-19 and Coronavirus Disease risks to human research participants and to our community, the FSU Office of Research and the Office for Human Subjects Protection (OHSP) announced the immediate cessation effective March 24, 2020 and until further notice of all research activities that involve in-person interactions or interventions with human research participants (including exempt studies or study procedures); some exceptions apply.
-On June 5, 2020, FSU announced some further exceptions to the cessation, with conditions approved by the Board of Governors of the State University System of Florida.
-However, the cessation of other in-person activities involving human research participants for which no exception currently applies remains in effect.
+To minimize COVID-19 and Coronavirus Disease risks to human research participants and to our community, the FSU Office of Research and the Office for Human Subjects Protection (OHSP) announced the immediate cessation effective March 24, 2020 and until further notice of ALL research activities that involve in-person activities with human research participants.
+Then and now some exceptions apply only if certain conditions are satisfied, including those approved by the Board of Governors of the State University System of Florida.

-- Studies involving in-person interactions or interventions that comprise or that can be modified to appropriate remote interactions (e.g., web-based, telephone calls, emails) and which interactions and interventions don’t compromise human subject safety;
+- Studies involving in-person activities* that comprise or are modified to only remote interactions and which activities do not compromise human subject safety;

-- A substantial likelihood of direct and meaningful biomedical or behavioral health-related benefit or outcome* for individual human research participants;
+- Studies* with a substantial likelihood of direct and meaningful biomedical or behavioral health-related benefit or outcome** for individual human research participants;

-- Clinical trials where all in-person interactions and interventions occur only within the context of a necessary clinical care visit and for which continuing interactions and interventions take place only at a licensed health care facility or medical practice office; clinical trial-related activities (such as for example screening, follow-up or safety monitoring) that can be done remotely must be done that way; or,
+- Clinical trials* where all in-person activities occur only within the context of a necessary clinical care visit and which activities take place only at a licensed health care facility or medical practice office; however, clinical trial-related activities (such as for example screening, follow-up or safety monitoring) that can be done remotely must be done that way; and/or,

-- Diagnosis, treatment, interventions, or other research activities directly focused on COVID-19 or Coronavirus Disease.
+- Diagnosis, treatment, interventions, and other research activities* directly focused on COVID-19 or Coronavirus Disease.

 - Mitigation or cure of a serious disease

 - Treatment or stabilization of a serious medical or psychological condition that is having a significant negative impact on the human research participants.